-All these entitlements have a due date or the time when the transaction must occur, and this time is called kāla, which is the agency which entangles the giver and the taker.
+All these entitlements have a due date or the time when the transaction must occur, and this time is called kāla, which is the agency that entangles the giver and the taker.
 The transaction cannot occur unless the two entities are entangled, just as I cannot return the money to the bank in the dead of the night.
 I must return the money only during the day—i.e. at a suitable time.
-I am also not entitled to return the money before a due date, although I continue owing the money to the bank.
+I am also not entitled to return the money before the due date, although I continue to owe the money to the bank.

 The Hierarchy of Causes